huaweicloud/terraform-provider-huaweicloud/docs/resources/as_lifecycle_hook.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the AS lifecycle hook.
-If omitted, the `region` argument of the provider is used.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the AS lifecycle hook.
+  If omitted, the provider-level region will be used.
+Changing this creates a new AS lifecycle hook.

+* `scaling_group_id` - (Required, String, ForceNew) Specifies the ID of the AS group in UUID format.
   Changing this creates a new AS lifecycle hook.

 * `name` - (Required, String) Specifies the lifecycle hook name.
 This parameter can contain a maximum of 32 characters, which may consist of letters, digits, underscores (_) and hyphens (-).